 A condition of the funding from the Heritage Lottery Fund is the enhancement of the Public Realm.
 This is targeted on making Bacup a more pedestrian friendly environment with the aim of boosting footfall.

-To view a vehicle movements of the proposals, please click here.
+To view the latest proposals, please click here

 Please see below answers to Frequently Asked Questions about the proposals: